thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # NOTE: This parameter only applies when 'geekdocSearch = true'.
   geekdocSearchShowParent = true

+  # (Optional, default none) Configure the flexsearch index.
+This replaces the
+  # default index config, so include all options you want to keep.
+  geekdocSearchConfig = { tokenize = "forward", encoder = "Normalize" }

   # (Optional, default none) Add a link to your Legal Notice page to the site footer.
   # It can be either a remote url or a local file path relative to your content directory.
   geekdocLegalNotice = "https://blog.example.com/legal"